-- candidates need or use strategies, which would not disturb other candidates. - candidates have a medical condition not needing privacy. - candidates have a long-term mental health condition with supporting evidence from a Consultant or Specialist. - candidates have a physical condition either temporary or permanent not needing privacy.
+- candidates have a medical condition not needing privacy. - candidates have a long-term mental health condition with supporting evidence from a Consultant or Specialist. - candidates have a physical condition either temporary or permanent not needing privacy.

-An individual room (learner and invigilator in a room entirely separate from other learners) may be recommended where it can be evidenced that a small group provision would put them at a 'substantial disadvantage' to other candidates, where this is their normal way of working and where the EAA assessment indicates that.
-This is an exceptional arrangement which will require specific evidence and each case will be considered on an individual basis.
+An individual room (learner and invigilator in a room entirely separate from other learners) may be recommended where it can be evidenced that a small group provision would put them at a 'substantial disadvantage' to other candidates, where this is their normal way of working and where the EAA assessment indicates that: